Mihail-Gerasimov/zarubin_site/src/cases/what-if-we-looked-at-footballers-as-a-stock-and-combined-them-into-a-portfolio.md

 ---
-title: 'In three weeks, we managed to set up the work process'
+title: 'What if we looked at footballers as a stock and combined them into a portfolio?'
-industries: ['fin tech', 'retail', 'business processes management']
+industries: ['sport & entertainment', 'custom development']
-tag: 'GRIDCAPITAL'
+tag: 'STOCKS.SOCCER'
 ---

 ## problem